 \subsection{Accuracy Gains and Tail Heaviness}

-In this section we perform a simulation exercise to illustrate the result of Theorem \ref{thm:2:IWeq} and further show how the accuracy gains of IW are linked to the heaviness in the tails of the distribution of $A_i$.
-As for Figures~\ref{fig:msfe} and~\ref{fig:mmr}, we consider one individual observed over 4 time periods.
-We now however focus on the case $\sigma^2=\lambda^2=1$ (making TS and Pool equally accurate) with shocks $U_{1},...,U_{4}$ drawn independently from a $N(0, 1)$ and random effect $A$ drawn from a Pareto distribution with different degrees of tail heaviness (in a way that ensures that $\sigma^2=\lambda^2$).\footnote{We consider the double Pareto distribution with pdf $f(x; \theta; \beta)=\theta/(2\beta) $ with the following parameter combinations for the shape ($\theta$) and scale ($\beta$) parameters: $(2.3, .5)$, $(3,1)$, $(5, 2.45)$, $(50, 34.5)$.
-Note that population moments of order $\theta$ or greater do not exist; thus, in order to quantify the tail heaviness of the distribution of $A_i$, we report a robust quantile based masure of kurtosis, the Crow-Siddiqui measure of kurtosis ($CS_k = (Q_{0.975}-Q_{0.025})/(Q_{0.75}-Q_{0.25})$), for each of the above four combinations: 7.58, 6.59, 5.51, 4.42.} Repeating the simulation a large number of times allows us to approximate the individual MSFE when forecasting the outcome $Y_4$ at time $T=3$ using either TS, Pool or IW.
-For IW we consider the feasible rule that we derive in equations (\ref{simplew}) and (\ref{feasiblezeta}) below (IW-MR), which in the simplified setting considered in this section is given in footnote \ref{footIWMR}.
-Figure \ref{fig:mmr_equallyaccurate} plots these MSFEs of TS, Pool and IW as a function of the heaviness in the tails of the distribution of $A$, as captured by the Crow-Siddiqui measure of kurtosis (on the x-axis).
-The figure shows that IW improves on the performance of TS and Pool when TS and Pool are equally accurate, confirming the findings of Theorem \ref{thm:2:IWeq}.
-Furthermore, the accuracy gains of IW are larger the heavier the tails.
+We now illustrate Theorem~\ref{thm:2:IWeq} and show how the accuracy gains of IW are linked to the heaviness in the tails of the RE distribution.
+As in Figure~\ref{fig:msfe_regret}, consider one individual observed over 4 periods, but now set $\sigma^2=\lambda^2=1$ so TS and Pool are equally accurate.
+Let $U_{1},\ldots,U_{4}$ be i.i.d. $\mathcal{N}(0, 1)$ and draw $A$ from a Pareto with different degrees of tail heaviness (chosen so that $\sigma^2=\lambda^2$).\footnote{We consider the double Pareto distribution with pdf $f(x; \theta; \beta)=\theta/(2\beta) $ with the following pairs of shape ($\theta$) and scale ($\beta$) parameters: $(2.3, .5)$, $(3,1)$, $(5, 2.45)$, $(50, 34.5)$.
+Population moments of order $\geq \theta$ do not exist.
+We quantify the tail heaviness of $A_i$ by a quantile-based measure of kurtosis, Crow-Siddiqui ($CS$)$= (Q_{0.975}-Q_{0.025})/(Q_{0.75}-Q_{0.25})$.
+For each pair, CS is respectively 7.58, 6.59, 5.51, 4.42.\\} Repeating the simulation many times approximates the individual MSFE when forecasting $Y_4$ at $T=3$ using TS, Pool, or IW (IW-MR in footnote~\ref{footIWMR}).
+Figure~\ref{fig:mmr_equallyaccurate} plots the MSFEs of TS, Pool, and IW as a function of tail heaviness in the distribution of $A$, as measured by Crow-Siddiqui kurtosis ($x$-axis).
+IW improves on TS and Pool when equally accurate, confirming Theorem~\ref{thm:2:IWeq}.
+Furthermore, IW gains are larger the heavier the tails.